pachyderm/docs/content/2.3.x/reference/helm-values.md

   ingress is also enabled, any ingress traffic will be routed through the proxy before being sent.

   - `proxy.replicas` : The number of proxy replicas to run.
 1 is a default but can be increased for higher availability.
-Each replica can handle 50,000 concurrent connections.There is an affinity rule to prefer scheduling the proxy pods **on the same node as pachd**, so a number here that matches the number of pachd replicas is a fine configuration.
+Each replica can handle 50,000 concurrent connections.
+There is an affinity rule to prefer scheduling the proxy pods **on the same node as pachd**, so a number here that matches the number of pachd replicas is a fine configuration.
+Use this setting to scale pachd instances horizontally; horizontal scaling spreads the load from PFS across each instance.

 {{% notice note %}}
  We don't guarantee to keep the proxy<->pachd traffic on-node or even in-region.